 09. Curate your collected data

-Graph the benchmarks.
-Graph the scores.
-Bullet point the key takeaways.
+So graph the benchmarks, graph the scores and bullet point the key takeaways.
 Create an issue priority chart.
 Quick and easy wins versus longer-term solutions.
-If you're familiar with SWOT (strengths, weaknesses, opportunities, threats) that can be used here as well.
+If you're familiar with SWOT (strengths, weaknesses, opportunities, threats), that can be used here as well.

 If you've used a solution that recorded video or audio, create a highlight reel three to five minutes long and play it at the start of your meeting or presentation.
-It's always humbling for a team to hear unfiltered criticism and sets the stage for improvement.
-It instigates change.
+It's always humbling for a team to hear unfiltered criticism and it sets the stage for change and improvement.

 10. Implement changes(opens in new tab)

 And that finally brings us to change.
 As long as you have the data to support it, make recommendations based on what you've found.
 That's what the client is looking for in the end.
 They trust that you've done your job and followed these high-level steps to come out in the end with data-backed solutions.
-Once some of your suggestions have been implemented, always compare the results against the benchmarks you set for UX testing.(opens in new tab)
+Just remember that once some of your suggestions have been implemented, always compare the results against the benchmarks you set for UX testing.(opens in new tab)